Rain Gear

 • PU Coated Jackets: Most WP/B jackets that aren’t branded as GoreTex or eVENT are PU.
 The biggest issue with PU jackets is that water vapor has to condense before being transported across the material.
 This limits the speed the moisture can be move, makes the jacket feel a bit clammy, and when facing severe cold the water can end up such inside as frost because it freezes more quickly than it can be transported.
 Marmot PreClip which historically has been one of the better values when you factor price (<$100), design (includes features such as as pit zips and a good hood), quality (like fully taped seams), and reasonably light weight (~12 oz).
 The downside of the less expensive Marmot jackets is that the DWR is so/so… after a number of hours in hard rain they tend to wet out.
 Most PU coated jackets are not as breathable as Gore-Tex and can be easily overwhelmed by aerobic actives.

 • Non-Breathable Waterproof (NBWP) Jackets: Can be quite inexpensive, durable, and very light.
-You don’t have to worry about water coming through, but condensation, especially if you are engaged in aerobic activities can soak you in sweat.
+Just make sure it has a high enough hydrostatic head to keep water out.
+Some variants of sil-nylon and sil-poly won’t keep water out in a heavy storm or when the water is being pressured by shoulder straps.
+I have experienced sil-nylon tarps “misting” in a storm (and simulation sending water from a hose) and have read reports of people having water penetrating so sil-nylon rain suits.
+Besides having a sufficiently high hydrostatic head, you also need to deal with condensation, especially if you are engaged in aerobic activities can soak you in sweat.
 Heavy duty NBWP Jackets are sold to boaters.
 Light weight are typically produced by cottage gear manufacturers since it’s a nitch market (Gore Tex Marketting machine has convinced everyone that waterproof breathable is a requirement).
-For example: antigravitygear and light heart gear.
+For example: antigravitygear, light heart gear, leve outdoors.

 More Info / Details